 Hair that’s thin or fine can benefit greatly from grapeseed oil since it’s so lightweight.
 It will sit on top of strands to keep moisture in without weighing them down.
 The linoleic acid in grapeseed oil isn’t naturally produced by our bodies, so adding it topically can help control water loss in hair and ward off hair loss.
 It also has a high resistance to heat, so you can try applying it to damp hair as a heat protectant if you diffuse or ever blow out your curls.

 3. Jojoba Oil for Hair

 Another popular oil for thinner or finer hair is jojoba oil.
 Although it's a sealant, it’s not too heavy and also works well as a scalp treatment if you have any dryness or flaking.
 For scalp health, you want something that will soothe any irritation or dryness without making your roots look greasy.
 Jojoba delivers on both.
 It also works well as a lighter styler.
-Smooth Healthy Hair Butter, which is formulated with jojoba oil, across your curls to calm frizz and add shine.
+Smooth a jojoba oil hair butter, which is formulated with jojoba oil, across your curls to calm frizz and add shine.

-How to Introduce Both Moisturizing and Sealing Oils to Your RoutineWhile you can layer hair oils to reap all the benefits (moisturizing oils first, then sealing oils), you can also reach for products that contain some of both.
-Take the Goddess Strength 7 Oil Blend Scalp & Hair Oil. with Castor Oil, for example.
-Formulated with castor oil, coconut oil, grapeseed oil, olive oil, sunflower seed oil, flaxseed oil, and black cumin seed oil, the formula wraps strands with moisture and protects against damage.
+How To Introduce Both Moisturizing And Sealing Oils To Your RoutineWhile you can layer hair oils to reap all the benefits (moisturizing oils first, then sealing oils), you can also reach for products that contain some of both.
+Take the Goddess Strength 7 Oil Blend Scalp & Hair Oil. with castor oil, for example.
+Formulated with castor, coconut, grapeseed, olive, sunflower seed, flaxseed, and black cumin seed oils, the formula wraps strands with moisture and protects against damage.
 And yes, even with all those different hair oils, it doesn’t weigh down hair!